 In the midst of the world’s refugee crisis, storytelling conveys the colour, joy and tragedy of individual lives affected by migration.
-Matthew Condon meets three writers to discuss their critically acclaimed books that speak to the physical and psychological borders that govern our lives.
-Francisco Cantú’s The Line Becomes a River chronicles his time patrolling the US–Mexico border.
+Matthew Condon meets two writers to discuss their critically acclaimed books that speak to the physical and psychological borders that govern our lives.
 Sofija Stefanovic’s Miss Ex-Yugoslavia details her childhood spent between Belgrade and Melbourne.
 Kapka Kassabova’s Border: A Journey to the Edge of Europe examines the border zone between Bulgaria, Turkey and Greece.

 Kapka Kassabova (International)

 Kapka Kassabova was born in Bulgaria, emigrated with her family to New Zealand in the 1990s, and since 2005 has lived in Scotland.
 Her book, Border, is a portrait of one of Europe's most hidden regions and a psycho-geographic study of how borders shape human lives.
 It won the Edward Stanford Travel Book of the Year, Saltire Book of the Year and has been shortlisted for the Baillie-Gifford Prize and the American National Book Critics Circle Awards.
 Her earlier books of narrative non-fiction are Street Without a Name, a coming-of-age memoir, and Twelve Minutes of Love, a journey through Argentine tango.